Schwendilator/SuPi-8/README.md

 1. Gently warm the lens holder (e.g. with a hot air gun on low, or a hairdryer) — this softens the adhesive holding the lens assembly to the sensor board.
 2. While warm, carefully work a sharp, thin blade (scalpel or razor blade) under the edge of the lens holder and slowly pry it loose.
 Go slowly and reheat if it resists — the sensor underneath is fragile and easily scratched or cracked.
 3. Once removed, keep the sensor covered/protected until it's mounted in the cartridge to avoid dust on the die.

+## Assembly

+### 1. Print the case

+Print the cartridge housing — ideally in a filament with some heat resistance (e.g. ABS/ASA/PETG), since it sits close to a working camera.

+### 2. Wire the electronics

+Easiest done on the bench before anything goes into the case:

+1. Solder a JST cable to the battery.
+2. Solder a matching JST socket to the MH-CD42, along with wires for VIN (5V in) and OUT + GND (5V out).
+3. Solder the VIN wires to the USB-C socket (this is the charging input).
+4. Solder the OUT and GND wires to the Pi's 5V/GND header pins (physical pin 4 = 5V, pin 6 = GND) — this powers the Pi directly through the GPIO header instead of its own USB port.
+5. Solder wires for the LEDs to 5V (physical pin 2) and GND, plus a data wire to GPIO10 (physical pin 19).
+6. Chain the two LED modules together (data-out → data-in).
+7. Solder the wires from step 5 onto the first LED module.
+8. Glue both LED modules into the lid and cover the solder joints with insulation tape.

+### 3. Prepare the housing

+Press in the threaded inserts: 4× M2 for the Camera Module 3 board, 3× M2.5 for the Pi, and 1× M3 into the sensor holder.

+### 4. Build the sensor/focus assembly

+1. Screw the M3 threaded rod into the sensor holder and lock it with the M3 nut, then slide the spring onto the rod.
+2. **Carefully** glue the bare sensor onto the sensor holder and connect it with the Arducam extension cable.
+3. Connect the ribbon cable and the Arducam B0439 extension cable to the Camera Module 3 board.
+4. Screw the Camera Module board down with the 4× M2×6 screws, with the Arducam connector facing down.

+### 5. Final assembly

+1. Slide the sensor holder (with rod and spring) into the housing and lock it in place with the knurled nut.
+2. Glue the USB-C socket into position.
+3. Glue the MH-CD42 charging board into position.
+4. Glue the battery into position.
+5. Fold the Raspberry Pi camera cable so it fits inside the housing and connect it to the Pi.
+6. Screw the Pi down with the single M2.5 (DIN 912) screw in the center mounting hole.
+7. Plug the battery's JST connector into the MH-CD42.
+8. Close the lid and screw it shut.

 ## Quick Start